vipshop/vjtools/vjtop/README_EN.md

 ### 2.4.1 Commands

 ```
-// rank threads by memory allocation rates, by default, the top 10 are shown and refreshed in every 10 secs
+// ranks threads by memory allocation rates, by default, the top 10 are shown and refreshed in every 10 secs
 ./vjtop.sh --memory <PID>

-// rank Threads by total memory allcoation rates since startup (instead of by output interval)
+// ranks Threads by total memory allcoation rates since startup (instead of by output interval)
 ./vjtop.sh --totalmemory <PID>
 ```